-Join Mike Pfeiffer for an in-depth discussion in this video Use cases for the PowerShell ISE, part of Up and Running with the PowerShell Integrated Scripting Environment.
+Join Mike Pfeiffer for an in-depth discussion in this video Use cases for the PowerShell ISE, part of Learning PowerShell Integrated Scripting Environment.

 - As you go from writing PowerShell one-liners to more lengthy and complex scripts, you'll quickly realize that writing code in a basic text editor can sometimes be a painful process.
 But the ISE is a great solution to that problem.
 The PowerShell ISE is one of two host applications for the Windows PowerShell engine.
 The first host application is the standard PowerShell console that you probably already use on a daily basis.
 The use case for this host application is interactive use.
 So you walk up to a server or a workstation.
 You fire up this PowerShell console and you can immediately start entering commands or running scripts and you generally get immediate feedback on whether or not those things are working.